AngeloGaeta1990/knowledge-test/README.md

                     //Minimum Difference between values
                     stepSize: 1,
                 },

----
+7. Adjust the table element in results.html according to the new categories chosen.

 ## Testing
- * The project has been tested in the following browser: Google chrome, Edge, Firefox no issue has been observed.
+ * The project has been tested in the following browser: Google chrome, Edge, and Firefox, no issue has been observed.

- * The project as been developped using a mobile first approach, and breakpoints have been detected by gradually increasing the the screen width in devtools and adding a media query where necessary.
+ * The project as been developed using a mobile first approach, and breakpoints have been detected by gradually increasing the the screen width in devtools and adding a media query where necessary.

  * All buttons have been tested, and their functions meets the expected behaviour.